Colorado Court Records

 Contract Disputes and Property Disputes in Colorado

 A contract in Colorado constitutes an agreement between two or more parties.
 The parties are bound together by the contract to fulfill their end of a bargain.
 A contract dispute occurs when these parties disagree and refuse to fulfill their commitment according to the terms and conditions earlier agreed upon.
 Contract disputes vary in nature and occur across different sectors in the state.
 As a result, they are addressed in different sections of the Colorado revised statutes.
-They are civil cases that can be resolved in the district and county courts of the Colorado court system.
+Most civil cases are generally resolved in the district and county courts, as defined by the Colorado court system.

 What are Contract Disputes in Colorado?